DBJDBJ/dbj_fixedstring/readme.md

 ## NOTES

-- This is not fully tested.
-Yet.
-- We/I use benchmarking as testing.
-  - Benchmarking means it has to work **and** it has to be fast.
 - We use the excellent [UBUT](https://github.com/dbj-data/ubut).
   - An (almost refactored) combination of [ubench/utest](https://github.com/sheredom)
   - Beware: it is developed by me
       - It is Windows only
-      - It does not work with GCC
+      - It is not guaranteed to work with GCC
       - It is in pre-beta stage
 - Of course all character types will be catered for
   - In case anybody is using anything else but `char`
 - There is a memory safety product called [AUTOSLAB](https://grsecurity.net/how_autoslab_changes_the_memory_unsafety_game), which I did not know about before today.
   - I use the name here as a catchy phrase for auto-freeing-slab of memory

-## Orthodox C++ and unorthodox C
+# Orthodox C++ and unorthodox C

 - We/I do not use C++ exceptions, RTTI and iostream.
    - Any other `std::` usage is kept at minimum, at best.